jggreen3/Autolens/README.md

 This is work in progress and there's a lot I'd like to do.

-- <strong> Expand the Training Set:</strong>Add more images, including parts installed on cars, and diversify categories for broader coverage.
+- <strong>Expand the Training Set:</strong> Add more images, including parts installed on cars, and diversify categories for broader coverage.
-- <strong> Improve Deployment Infastructure</strong> Move away from serverless-only Vercel deployment for the backend.
-This would allow a more flexible setup without requiring a single monolithic file and reduce cold-start latency by avoiding frequent model downloads from s3.
+- <strong>Improve Deployment Infrastructure:</strong> Move away from serverless-only Vercel deployment for the backend.
+This would allow a more flexible setup without requiring a single monolithic file and reduce cold-start latency by avoiding frequent model downloads from S3.
-- <strong> Service Manual Integration:</strong> Develop a system that parses factory service manuals based on the identified part to provide repair instructions alongside recognition results.
+- <strong>Service Manual Integration:</strong> Develop a system that parses factory service manuals based on the identified part to provide repair instructions alongside recognition results.
+- <strong>Performance Metrics:</strong> Add analytics to track model performance and user interaction patterns.

 ## Contributing